-An interface to ISLEX, a pronunciation dictionary with stress markings.
+An interface to ISLEX, an IPA pronunciation dictionary for English with stress and syllable markings.

 Pronounced like 'p' + 'isle'.